fenago/kafka-training/labs/lab7.2/README.md

 ## ***ACTION*** - Edit AvroConsumer and follow instructions in the file.

 An additional step is we have to tell it to use the generated version of the `Employee` object.
 If we did not, then it would use Avro `GenericRecord` instead of our generated `Employee` object, which is a `SpecificRecord`.
-To learn more about using GenericRecord and generating code from Avro read the [Avro Kafka tutorial](http://cloudurable.com/blog/avro/index.html) as it has examples of both.

 To run the above example, you need to startup Kafka and Zookeeper.
-To learn how to do this if you have not done it before (You HAVE!) see [Kafka Tutorial](http://cloudurable.com/blog/kafka-tutorial-v1/index.html).
+To learn how to do this if you have not done it before (You HAVE!) see Kafka Tutorial.

 Essentially, there is a startup script for Kafka and ZooKeeper like there was with the Schema Registry and there is default configuration, you pass the default configuration to the startup scripts, and Kafka is running locally on your machine.